A7med23/obsidian-sync/Minecraft/ATM9.md

 - [ ] use a regulator upgrade for RF storage automation with mekanism and stuff that does processing
 - [ ] use quantum catcher for mobs
 - [x] Use chipped mod for blocks

+- [ ] make a chicken spawner by getting a chicken spawn egg by feeding it the gm chicken feed and a mob swap
+- [ ] use that spawner to make gm cursed feed to get rotten eggs
 ## beginner gear guide and progression

 * you can put a normal stone tools in crafting to turn them into silent gear then replace their parts